-There’s been an announcement today that one of the industries most beloved personalities in Jeff Kaplan is leaving Blizzard after being with the company since 2002.
-Kaplan was a mainstay in producing World of Warcraft content, and later become the much loved face of the Overwatch Team.
+There’s been an announcement today that one of the industry’s most beloved personalities, Jeff Kaplan, is leaving Blizzard after being with the company since 2002.
+Kaplan was a mainstay in producing World of Warcraft content and later become the much-loved face of the Overwatch Team.

 Truly, Overwatch 2 will not be the same without Jeff’s involvement and his departure does not bode well for the series in general.
-Kaplan was the driving force behind some of Blizzards best recent decision making, and if you’ve being following any news relating to the studio lately, you will understand how rare good decisions from Blizzard are.
+Kaplan was the driving force behind some of Blizzard’s best recent decision-making and if you’ve been following any news related to the studio lately, you understand how rare good decisions from Blizzard are.

-Some of Kaplan’s more notable contributions to well received decisions, are his insistence that players should not need to pay to unlock heroes in the original Overwatch game, and that the skins they collected in the original game should carry over to the sequel.
+Some of Kaplan’s more notable contributions were his insistence that players should not need to pay to unlock heroes in the original Overwatch game and that the skins they collected in the original game should carry over to the sequel.

-Does that mean that, with his departure, that players will need to pay for each hero in Overwatch 2?
+Does this mean that with his departure, players will need to pay for each hero in Overwatch 2?
 Does this mean that skins collected will need to be bought again in the sequel?
-Only time will tell, but if the studio’s greed in their other releases (like Hearthstone) is any indication, then we’ll likely see a much more aggressive monetization model for Overwatch 2.
+Only time will tell, but if the studio’s greed in their other releases is any indication (looking at you Hearthstone), then we’ll likely see a much more aggressive monetization model for Overwatch 2.

-Unfortunately Jeff’s departure is only the most recent piece in the downward spiral that is Blizzard Entertainment.
-Many other key members of the company, who are contributed to some of the most highly praised content, have also left the company for various reasons recently.
+Unfortunately, Jeff’s departure is only the most recent piece in the downward spiral that is Blizzard Entertainment.
+Many other key members of the company, who contributed to some of their most highly-praised content, have also left the company for various reasons recently.

-- Chris Kaleiki recently left Blizzard, after being with the company for 17 years, and creating the Monk class in WoW
+- Chris Kaleiki left after being with the company for 17 years and creating the Monk class in WoW.

-- Brandy Camel recently left Blizzard, after being with he company for 8 years, being a devoted community manager for the Diablo series
+- Brandy Camel recently left after being with he company for 8 years and being a devoted community manager for the Diablo series.

-- Jeff Kaplan has left Blizzard, after contributing so much to the World of Warcraft game, and Overwatch and it’s sequel
+- Jeff Kaplan has left Blizzard after contributing so much to the World of Warcraft game, Overwatch, and its sequel

-So, the question remains, what is causing the rot, and where will it end?
+So, the question remains.
+What is causing the rot, and when will it end?